Learn how to adapt to the continuously changing risk environment with an efficient, continuous risk monitoring strategy.

 What does continuous vendor monitoring look like?

-With the BitSight for Third-Party Risk Management platform, users can gain access to their vendors’ cybersecurity scores to enable continuous vendor monitoring.
-Instead of spending time distributing yearly assessments and deciphering the responses you receive for each vendor for accuracy and completion, the BitSight platform provides an external summary for each vendors’ cybersecurity score, adjusted daily to match any changes to their programs.
+With the BitSight for Third-Party Risk Management platform, users can gain access to their vendors’ cybersecurity ratings to enable continuous monitoring.
+Instead of spending time distributing yearly assessments and deciphering the responses you receive for each vendor for accuracy and completion, the BitSight platform provides an external summary for each vendors’ cybersecurity rating, adjusted daily to match any changes to their programs.

 BitSight TPRM users can also set inherent risk thresholds for each vendor so that they’re notified if the third party’s score falls below the accepted point.
 This can help alleviate some of the pain points when managing a large pool of vendors, including removing the need to shift through an overwhelming pool of vendor assessments, worried that something important might not catch your eye.